benbaptist/minecraft-wrapper/documentation/events.rst

     :Module: parse_cb.py *(server/parse_cb.py)*

     :Description:
-        Sent when server advises the client of its spawn position.
+        Sent when server advises the client of the Spawn position.

     :Payload:
         :"playername": client username
-        :"position": position
+        :"position": Spawn's position

     :Can be aborted/modified: No - Notification only.

+    :Comments:
+        Sent by the server after login to specify the coordinates of the spawn point (the point at which players spawn at, and which the compass points to).
+It can be sent at any time to update the point compasses point at.

 :Event: "entity.unmount"